-The definition of a "foreign limited liability partnership" includes a general partnership formed under the laws of another jurisdiction provided it also has the status of a limited liability partnership in the other jurisdiction and it has not filed a statement of election not to be a foreign limited liability partnership.
-Since the scope and nature of foreign limited liability partnership liability shields may vary in different jurisdictions, the definition avoids reference to similar or comparable laws.
-Rather, the definition incorporates the concept of a limited liability partnership in the foreign jurisdiction, however defined in that jurisdiction.
+The definition of a "foreign limited liability partnership" includes all general partnerships formed and limited partnerships created under the laws of another jurisdiction provided they are also qualified as a limited liability partnership in the other jurisdiction.
+Since the scope and nature of the foreign limited liability partnership liability shield may vary in different jurisdictions, the definition avoids reference to similar or comparable laws.
+Rather, the definition simply incorporates the concept of a limited liability partnership in the foreign jurisdiction, however defined in the foreign jurisdiction.